mslucke99/document-reader/README.md

 ### Windows

-You'll need to run the following script through PowerShell.
+You'll need to run the following script through **PowerShell version 7 or higher**.
+PowerShell 7 allows for a mixture of cmdlet functions and bash commands to be used together and this script uses both.

-Windows likes to protect users against malicious scripts of unknown origin so running scripts may not be enabled by default on your system.
+Windows also likes to protect users against malicious scripts of unknown origin so running scripts may not be enabled by default on your system.
 Unfortunately, since this script is not signed, you may have to change the [execution policy](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.1) temporarily to allow the script to run.

 Use the following command to determine what your current policy is: